tleskin/words_test/README.md

 `ruby runner.rb`

-If you want to specify the dictionary as well as the output files for the words and sequences, from the terminal run:

-`ruby runner.rb path/dictonary.txt path/words.txt path/sequences.txt`

 ##### Running the test suite

 There is a full test suite for the exercise written with MiniTest.
 To run the